thoughtbot/maybe_haskell/book/functor/why.md

 findUser = undefined
 ```

+I've left the implementation of `findUser` as `undefined` because it doesn't
+matter for our example.
+I'll do this frequently throughout the book. `undefined`
+is a function with type `a`.
+That allows it to stand in for any expression.
+If
+your program ever tries to evaluate it, it will raise an exception.
+Still, it
+can be extremely useful while developing because we can confirm that written our
+types correctly without having to think about implementations yet.

-Now imagine we have a view somewhere that is displaying the user's name in all
+Next, imagine we have a view somewhere that is displaying the user's name in all
 capitals:

 ```haskell